opensearch-project/documentation-website/_ml-commons-plugin/algorithms.md

 ### Input

-The input to metrics correlation is an M x T array of metrics data, where M is the number of metrics and T is the length of each individual sequence of metric values.
+The input to metrics correlation is an $M$ x $T$ array of metrics data, where M is the number of metrics and T is the length of each individual sequence of metric values.

 When inputting metrics into the algorthim, assume the following:

-1. For each metric, the input sequence has same T length.
+1. For each metric, the input sequence has same length $T$.
-2. Before inputting, all input metrics should have the same corresponding set of timestamps.
+2. All input metrics should have the same corresponding set of timestamps.
-3. The total number of data points are M * T <= 10000.
+3. The total number of data points are $M$ * $T$ <= 10000.

 ### Example: Simple metrics correlation

-The following example inputs number of metrics (M) as 3, and number of timesteps (T) as 128.
+The following example inputs number of metrics ($M$) as 3, and number of timesteps ($T$) as 128.

 ```
 POST /_plugins/_ml/_execute/METRICS_CORRELATION